 hot runner injection molding, hot runner system

-hot runner injection mold
+Hot Runner injection mold

 An effective process typically starts by milling or turning mold-forming material, followed by heat treating (in the case of hardened steel), grinding, refined shaping, and finishing treatments like polishing.
 Once all components have been assembled, care must be taken to ensure it will deliver its intended effects on workpieces.